Recreating Final Fantasy 7

-As a game dev trying (to some extent) to recreate the glories of gaming in the 1990’s, I have a really strong interest in the upcoming Final Fantasy 7 Remake.
+As a game dev trying (to some extent) to recreate the glories of gaming in the 1990’s with my platformer game Adventures of Chris, I have a really strong interest in the upcoming Final Fantasy 7 Remake.
 I loved the original game.
 I’ve played it multiple times as an adult, still finding enjoyment in it, despite the blocky and pixelated graphics.
 The thought of a remake with modern graphics and modern gaming mechanics is exciting for me.

 After viewing the gameplay footage and announcements at E3, I worry a bit.
 A lot of people seem concerned that the entire first game is set in Midgar.